mantou132/nesbox/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-**NESBox's vision is to become the preferred platform for people playing online multiplayer retro games, providing an excellent user experience for all its users.**
+**NESBox's vision is to become the preferred platform for people playing online multiplayer games, providing an excellent user experience for all its users.**

 > if there is copyright infringement, please contact to delete